 Because goldenseal seems to have antiseptic properties in test tubes, it is sometimes used to disinfect cuts and scrapes.

 It is commonly used to treat several skin, eye, and mucous membrane problems, such as sinusitis, pink eye, and urinary tract infections.
 It is also available in mouthwashes for sore throats and canker sores.

 Not many scientific studies have looked at goldenseal.
 Some have looked at berberine, one of the active compounds in goldenseal.
-Berberine is widely used in Traditional Chinese Medicine to treat dysentery and infectious diarrhea.
+Berberine is widely used in Traditional Chinese Medicine (TCM) to treat dysentery and infectious diarrhea.
 Berberine may work in humans to treat malaria, heart failure, and some types of infections, including upper respiratory problems.
 It may also dilate blood vessels and help treat heart failure.
-However, oral goldenseal has only very small amounts of berberine.
-So it is impossible to say whether or not goldenseal would work to treat these conditions.
+However, oral goldenseal has only very small amounts of berberine, so it is impossible to say whether or not goldenseal would work to treat these conditions.

 Goldenseal is available in tablets and capsules (containing the powdered root), liquid extracts, and glycerites (low alcohol extracts).
 Goldenseal is often combined with echinacea.

 Goldenseal is not recommended for children unless your doctor says so.
 Never give goldenseal to an infant.